This post outlines how to write a lesson plan quickly, making lesson planning easier.

 - You don’t feel quit comfortable yet writing such a concise lesson plan; you need the support that a more detailed template provides.

-Write a Lesson Plan Quickly with the K.I.S.S Lesson Plan
+Wrapping Up: How to Write a Lesson Plan Quickly

-Write lesson plans faster by focusing on less – Keep It Super Simple.
+Write lesson plans faster by focusing on less – Keep It Super Simple by using the K.I.S.S method.

 Wishing you a smarter way to plan